Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 5. Exit Load

 In the event of an early withdrawal from the plan before the pre-defined lock-in period, the investors are required to pay the exit load.
 Exit load varies between 1%-3%.
-Exit load of 1% under the duration of 1 year is a common norm with 80% of the cases.
+An exit load of 1% under the duration of 1 year is a common norm in 80% of the cases.

 6. Online ratings of Mutual Funds

-Nowadays there are many 3rd party agencies that give fund ratings online such as Morningstar, CRISIL, and value-research; here you can get some idea on the fund performance based on the ratings given to them, by these parties.
-But you should not over depend on these ratings.
+Nowadays there are many 3rd party agencies that give fund ratings online such as Morningstar, CRISIL, and value-research; here you can get some idea of the fund performance based on the ratings given to them, by these parties.
+But you should not over-depend on these ratings.

 All the performance parameters of Mutual Funds mentioned above should be taken together into consideration and only after understanding them well, the investment decision must be taken.